rknlhrqy/mermanager/README.md

 # usage
 You can add a merman with a name and one of the three locations.
 You can remove the merman.
 And you can edit the merman's location and move the merman to a different location.

+# to run it
+Download it.
+Run ">npm install".
+Run ">npm run both".